JESS’ 4 PILLARS

 Jess believes that the arts are a powerful tool for change.

-She is convinced that music, theatre, film, the written word and all the other disciplines have powerful ways of impacting humanity on a personal and societal level.
+They are convinced that music, theatre, film, the written word and all the other disciplines have powerful ways of impacting humanity on a personal and societal level.

 Their own journey with the arts - from singing in bands and choirs since they were a teenager, to running a performing arts school for young people from underserved communities, to producing shorts and documentaries and so much more, Jess can confidently say that music and art saved their life.